fialovy/magic_fight/README.md

 a character to play and/or the opponent.
 Not required, just fun.

-4. `special.json` - A JSON file outlining your character's special abilities, which will be randomly chosen from and offered as an additional spell choice if present (and properly implemented in the current dumping ground that is `special_abilities.py` 🤪).
+4. `special.json` - A JSON file outlining your character's special abilities, which will be offered as additional spell choices if present (and properly implemented in the current dumping ground that is `special_abilities.py` 🤪).
 It should be structured like: